Mike Sotak, PE

 Chris Furman, Intern

 Chris earned a BA in Film and Video Studies at the University of Michigan and a Graduate Certificate in Hydrology at Portland State University prior to changing his professional focus to Civil Engineering.
 Chris is currently pursuing a BS in Civil Engineering at the University of Nebraska-Lincoln.
 He is working as a student intern at FYRA Engineering.
-Chris is currently assisting project engineers with statistical analysis of hydrologic data, ground and surface water flow and quality monitoring, and drafting of design details and construction plans.
+Chris assists project engineers with statistical analysis of hydrologic data, ground and surface water flow and quality monitoring, drafting of design details and construction plans, and wetland delineation.

 Dillon Holz, Intern